windmx/productone/src/content/blog/tutorial-en.md

 <!-- How to install Notion AI plugin for Mac or Windows Notion App?  -->

+## Notice

+If the Windows replacement plugin package isn't functioning, it's likely because your Notion hasn't fully exited ⏏️.

+To solve this, check the menu bar at the bottom right of your computer screen.
+The Notion icon should be present throughout.

+Simply right-click and select "Exit" to fully exit the app.
+Then, reopen it.

+For Mac users, the N icon can be found on the top menu bar.
+This change was introduced by Notion to enhance the search mechanism.

+If none of these solutions work, the easiest approach is to replace the plugin, restart your computer, and turn it on again.

+The same instructions apply to the browser version.

+Please note that the tutorial isn't the issue.
+It's most likely due to your operation…

 ## For Notion App

 ### Notion APP Plugin Download